r2d2-ai/aiflow/flow/docs/model.md

 # Flow Model

 The Flow Model is used to define a basic process flow.
 The flow is essentially a DAG (Directed Acyclic Graph), which basically means it is a directed graph with no cycles.
 You can think of it as a flow chart with no lines looping back.
 A graph typically consist of nodes and edges.
 In this model, Tasks are the equivalent of nodes and Links are directed edges.
-Tasks are associated with aiflow Activities and this structure is used to orchestrate those activities.
+Tasks are associated with AIflow Activities and this structure is used to orchestrate those activities.
 This basically allows you to create an application using a simple json or you can use our UI to compose the flow.

 The model also provides some additional task constructs to get around some of the limitations of a simple DAG.
 For example, there are both Iterator and DoWhile tasks that can be used to create looping constructs.
 These are used to loop over a specified activity.
 If more complex logic is needed within that loop, one can also the [Subflow](activity/subflow/README.md) activity which can run another flow.